blex-max/expos/docs/usage.md

-  -u, --uncompressed  write uncompressed VCF (default: bgzip-compressed) -q, --quiet         suppress per-record warnings to stderr --skip-filtered     only analyse records where FILTER is PASS or . (unset) --bg, --additional-background-samples PATH...
+  -u, --uncompressed  write uncompressed VCF (default: bgzip-compressed) -q, --quiet         suppress per-record warnings to stderr --skip-filtered     only analyse records where FILTER is PASS or . (unset) -b, --background-sample PATH
-                      additional indexed alignment file(s) whose reads are merged into the Monte-Carlo background.
-Supporting reads are always taken from the primary ALN only.
+                      additional indexed alignment file/s from which to merge data into Monte-Carlo background.
+Supporting
-  --debug             enable debug logging to stderr
+                      reads are always taken from the primary ALN only.
 ```

 `VCF` may be `-` to read from stdin.
 The reference FASTA and